Positive Operator Valued Measures and Feller Markov Kernels: Some preliminaries about POVMs

+If equation (\ref{6}) is satisfied, we write $B=\int f(\lambda)dF_{\lambda}$ or $B=\int f(\lambda)F(d\lambda)$ equivalently.
+In the case of a function $f$ which is not bounded with respect to $F$, integration can still be defined but in general it gives a symmetric operator and not a self-adjoint operator (see Ref. \cite{Lahti} for the details).

-By the spectral theorem \cite{Dunford,Reed}, there is a one-to-one correspondence between real PVMs $E$ and self-adjoint operators $B$, the correspondence being given by
+By the spectral theorem, there is a one-to-one correspondence between real PVMs $E$ and self-adjoint operators $B$, the correspondence being given by

-Notice that the spectrum of $E^B$ coincides with the spectrum of the corresponding self-adjoint operator $B$.
+Notice that the spectrum of $\sigma(E^B)$ of $E^B$ coincides with the spectrum $\sigma(B)$ of $B$.
 Moreover, in this case a functional calculus can be developed.
-Indeed, if $f:{\mathbb R}\to{\mathbb R}$ is a measurable real-valued function, we can define the self-adjoint operator \cite{Reed}
+Indeed, if $f:{\mathbb R}\to{\mathbb R}$ is a measurable real-valued function, we can define the self-adjoint operator

 where, $E^B$ is the PVM corresponding to $B$.
-If $f$ is bounded, then $f(B)$ is bounded \cite{Reed}.
-Equation (\ref{functionalcalculus}) cannot be extended to the case of non orthogonal POVMs.
+If $f$ is bounded, then $f(B)$ is bounded.
+Equation (\ref{functionalcalculus}) cannot be extended to the case of non-orthogonal POVMs.

 In the following we do not distinguish between real PVMs and the corresponding self-adjoint operators.